{{flagHref}}

 Hardness

-Calcium is used in numerous ways, in both biological systems and industrial applications:
+Calcium has a variety of uses, both in biological systems and industrial applications:

-• Biological Applications: It is essential for the health of bones and teeth, muscle function and nerve transmission.
+• Biological Uses: It is a vital element for bone and teeth health, muscle function, and nerve transmission.

-• Industrial Applications: Calcium carbonate is used as a building material and in the production of lime.
-Calcium salts are used in fertilisers, food additives and water treatment.
+• Industrial Uses: Calcium carbonate is used as a building material and in the production of lime.
+Calcium salts are utilised in fertilisers, food additives, and in the treatment of water.

-• Other Uses: Calcium is used in the manufacture of alloys, particularly in steel production to improve hardness and durability.
+• Other Uses: Calcium is also used in the production of alloys, particularly in steelmaking, to improve hardness and durability.

 Preparation Methods

-• Electrolysis of Calcium Chloride (CaCl2): An electric current is passed through molten calcium chloride, thereby decomposing it into calcium metal and chlorine gas.
+• Electrolysis of Calcium Chloride (CaCl₂): This method involves passing an electric current through molten calcium chloride, which decomposes to release calcium metal and chlorine gas.

-• Reduction of Calcium Oxide (CaO) with Aluminium: Calcium is obtained by the reduction of calcium oxide with aluminium at high temperatures.
+• Reduction of Calcium Oxide (CaO) with Aluminium: Calcium can also be extracted from calcium oxide by reduction with aluminium at high temperatures.

 Related Industrial Products